OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 ### Add columns from reconciled values

-If the reconciliation service supports [data extension](https://reconciliation-api.github.io/testbench/), then you can augment your reconciled data with new columns using "Edit column" → "Add columns from reconciled values...."
+If the reconciliation service supports [data extension](https://reconciliation-api.github.io/testbench/), then you can augment your reconciled data with new columns using “Edit column” → “Add columns from reconciled values....”

 For example, if you have a column of chemical elements identified by name, you can fetch categorical information about them such as their atomic number and their element symbol, as the animation shows below:

 ![A screenshare of elements fetching related information.](/img/reconcileelements.gif)

 Once you have pulled reconciliation values and selected one for each cell, selecting “Add column from reconciled values...” will bring up a window to choose which information you’d like to import into a new column.
 The quality of the suggested properties will depend on how you have reconciled your data beforehand: reconciling against a specific type will provide you with suggested properties of that type.
-For example, GND suggests elements about the "people" type after you've reconciled with it, such as their parents, native languages, children, etc.
+For example, GND suggests elements about the “people” type after you've reconciled with it, such as their parents, native languages, children, etc.

 ![A screenshot of available properties from GND.](/img/reconcileGND.png)